Community Infrastructure Levy (CIL)

 For full details, visit the Greater London Authority (GLA) Mayoral CIL webpage.

 Following a public examination, Southwark’s CIL proposals and our charging schedule was first approved in March 2015 and came into effect on 1 April 2015.
 Southwark CIL therefore applies to CIL liable developments granted planning permission on or after this date.

 Our CIL charges vary depending on the development type and whether the development is in the higher or lower charge area of the borough.
-You can download the Southwark CIL revised charging schedule and zones map (pdf, 327kb) or view the CIL charging zones on our interactive map by clicking the CIL zones layer.
+You can download the Southwark CIL revised charging schedule and zones map (pdf, 327kb) or view the CIL charging zones on our interactive map below.

 Unlike S106, CIL is non-negotiable.
 CIL is charged on most new developments that either contain one or more flats or, involve 100 square meters, or more, of new build floor area (gross internal area).